You open a new Logic Pro session, fired up and ready.

 - Level match always.

-- Decide with your ears—not your eyes.
+- Decide with your ears rather than your eyes.

 A Quick Plugin Flow Template for Logic Pro